bgschiller/preventing-errors-with-typescript/README.md

 We could make an argument for it being nonsense: "I can't convert english to english!".
 Or a no-op: "done".
 Regardless, neither of those is the current behavior which is to output "(chicken in english)".

 The problem is that we're throwing strings around like all strings are the same.
-When clearly, some strings represent english and some spanish.
+When clearly, some strings represent English and some Spanish.
 Let's define a new structure instead, and update our functions to operate one more specific interfaces:

 ```typescript
 interface English {